Jekony-becony/TestTaskPecode/README.md

 .gitignore - file with git extentions (files and folders not to be stored in git) pom.xml - file for Maven settings (dependencies, plugins, properties etc)
 ```
+If u have any questions or advices you can contact we:
+Telegram: @kupu_kupu_p